NYS Plastic Bag and Film Plastic Reduction

 Stores with 10,000 square feet or more of retail space and chains which operate five or more stores with greater than 5,000 square feet of retail space, and which provide plastic carry out bags to customers, are required to comply with the law.

 The owner of an enclosed shopping mall is required to place recycling bins at reasonable intervals throughout the mall.
 Large mall stores (50,000 square feet or more of retail space) are required to establish their own plastic carry out bag recycling programs.

 Each year, Americans throw away more than 100 billion plastic bags.
 Less than 1% are recycled.
-Recycling these bags reduces waste and litter, resulting in cleaner streets and waterways and less material in landfills.
-Recycling also protects wildlife because plastic bags can be dangerous to animals that ingest them or are strangled by them.
-In addition, using recycled plastic bags in place of virgin plastics reduces our demand for oil.
-Recycled plastic bags provide valuable material to manufacturers of plastic lumber, plastic bags and other useful products.
+Recycling these bags and other film plastics reduces waste and litter, resulting in cleaner streets and waterways and less material in landfills.
+Recycling also protects wildlife because plastic bags and film plastics can be dangerous to animals that ingest them or are strangled by them.
+In addition, using recycled plastic films in place of virgin plastics reduces our demand for oil.
+Recycled plastic bags andfilm plastics provide valuable material to manufacturers of plastic lumber, plastic bags and other useful products.